 Enter your details into the solar panel calculator to see how your location, roof tilt, and roof direction impacts solar panel production.

-New Mexico also offers a great net metering program, which allows homeowners to see significant savings on their electric bill.
+The most significant advantages in New Mexico for installing solar panels are the state tax credit and the 30% federal tax credit.
+New Mexico also offers a great net metering program, which allows homeowners to see significant savings on their electric bills.

 There are not many disadvantages to installing solar panels in New Mexico.
 If you’re a New Mexico homeowner, you’ll be kicking yourself that you didn’t get solar while all of these incentives were still around.
 Enter your details to calculate the cost and savings you are likely to get from installing solar panels for your home.